zerospiel/hmc/README.md

 multi-cluster kubernetes management solution based entirely on standard open source tooling that works across private or public clouds.

-We like to say that Project 0x2A (42) is the answer to life, the universe, and everything ...
-Or, at least, the Kubernetes sprawl we find ourselves faced with in real life!

 ## Documentation

 Detailed documentation is available in [k0rdent Docs](https://docs.k0rdent.io)